 VLOOKUP with Exact Match

-Using VLOOKUP to find an exact match in a data table and return it or the corresponding value from another column.
+Using VLOOKUP to locate an exact match in a data table, and return the value from a corresponding column

 When to use

 Using VLOOKUP with an exact match is ideal to look up product numbers, customer data, or other data where there is a unique key to find in a data table

 - =VLOOKUP([what should it look for],[where is the table to look in],[which column should it return a value from],[guess if it can’t find a match])